nodejs/node/doc/api/repl.markdown

     alias node="env NODE_NO_READLINE=1 rlwrap node"

+## Environment Variable Options

+The built-in repl (invoked by running `node` or `node -i`) may be controlled via the following environment variables:

+ - `NODE_REPL_HISTORY` - When a valid path is given, persistent REPL history will be saved to the specified file rather than `.node_repl_history` in the user's home directory.
+Setting this value to `""` will disable persistent REPL history.
+ - `NODE_REPL_HISTORY_SIZE` - defaults to `1000`.
+Controls how many lines of
+   history will be persisted if history is available.
+Must be a positive number.
+ - `NODE_REPL_MODE` - may be any of `sloppy`, `strict`, or `magic`.
+Defaults to `magic`, which will automatically run "strict mode only" statements in strict mode.

 ## Persistent History

 By default, the REPL will persist history between `node` REPL sessions by saving